 Where to stay in Meteora Greece

-We recommend staying in nearby Kalabaka when visiting Meteora.
-Kalabaka is scenic half-hour hike from the monasteries at Meteora.
+When visiting Meteora, we recommend staying in the nearby town of Kalabaka, which is a scenic half-hour hike from the monasteries.

-• Best mid-range hotel in Kalabaka – Centro Urban Suites is a contemporary hotel with incredible views of Meteora.
-It is spotlessly clean, new and well-equipped.
-Restaurants and a supermarket are close by and it is also within easy reach of the monasteries.
-The rooms are spacious, nicely styled with a very comfortable bed and the hosts are warm and hospitable.
+- Best mid-range hotel in Kalabaka – Centro Urban Suites is a contemporary hotel with incredible views of Meteora and is spotlessly clean and well-equipped.
+Nearby restaurants and a supermarket add to its convenience.
+The spacious, stylish rooms feature very comfortable beds, and the hosts are welcoming and hospitable.

-• Best guesthouse in Kalabaka – Oikia Guesthouse is a beautiful property with stunning views of Meteora.
-You can relax and marvel at the mountains from its rooftop patio.
-The rooms are stylish and cosy, with extremely comfortable beds.
-The owners provide exceptional hospitality and have a wealth of knowledge about the area.
-Don’t miss their delicious breakfasts, which are worth every cent.
-The location is also perfect, as it is in a peaceful area but also near many great restaurants.
+- Best guesthouse in Kalabaka – Oikia Guesthouse is a beautiful property with stunning views of Meteora.
+Additionally, its rooftop patio is perfect for relaxation.
+The stylish, cosy rooms have extremely comfortable beds, and the owners provide exceptional hospitality and delicious breakfasts.
+The peaceful location is also close to excellent restaurants.

 How much is accommodation in Meteora Greece?